CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Self-Paced Materials/2_Orientation.md

 #### Knowledge checks

-* Knowledge checks are designed to help you gauge your understanding of the material.
+Knowledge checks are designed to help you gauge your understanding of the material.
 They do not impact your overall grade.
 Use them as a low-stakes way to test your knowledge, reflect on key concepts, and identify areas you may want to review.

   * Note: Knowledge check answers aren’t saved between sessions.
 These questions are for practice only.

 ![][image3]

 * Select the “Check” button to check your answer.

   * You can change your answer by unselecting a response and then selecting a new response.
 * Selecting the check mark icon will reveal the correct answer.
 * Selecting the light bulb icon will reveal a hint for the question.

 #### Discussion/Reflection prompts

 Most discussion questions or reflection prompts are optional and for your own learning.
 There’s nothing to submit (unless otherwise stated).
-Feel free to share your reflections with your classmates and facilitators\!
+Feel free to share your reflections with your classmates and facilitators!

 #### Saving progress

-* Make sure to select the “Mark Complete” button when you finish a section.
+Make sure to select the “Mark Complete” button when you finish a section.
   ![][image5]

 #### Submitting assignments

-* If you need to change the file that you uploaded, please reach out to the team at [ditap-facilitators@civicactions.com](mailto:ditap-facilitators@civicactions.com)
+If you need to change the file that you uploaded, please reach out to the team at [ditap-facilitators@civicactions.com](mailto:ditap-facilitators@civicactions.com)

 #### Accessing missed class recordings

-* If you miss a live class session, you can view the recording and access any slide decks or supplemental materials through the Live Session Recordings and Materials section of the course.
+If you miss a live class session, you can view the recording and access any slide decks or supplemental materials through the **Live Session Recordings and Materials** section of the course.

 ### Accessibility tips

 * Resize the text by using Ctrl+ / Ctrl- on Windows or Cmd+/Cmd- on Mac.
 * You can also adjust text size, color settings, and enable Dark Mode through the settings menu.
   ![][image4]
 * Keyboard navigation:

   * Use Tab to move between interactive elements.

   * Press Enter or Space to activate buttons and links.

 ### Tips for the best experience